Table of Contents

-To look at the OCR text, right-click on the page/article in the document viewer and choose the "Text of this page/Text of this article" option.
+To look at the OCR text, right-click on the article or page in the document viewer and choose the "Text of this article" or "Text of this page" option.

-The text correction interface is accessed by clicking the "Correct this text" link when viewing section text.
-This interface is split into two parts: the right side shows the page images that make up the document, and the left side is used for editing the lines of text.
+The text correction interface is split into two parts: the right side shows the page images that make up the document, and the left side is used for editing the lines of text.

 When you move your mouse over the page images in the right pane, the blocks making up the pages will highlight.
 You can scroll this view by dragging with the mouse, or zoom in/out using the buttons above the viewer.
 Clicking a highlighted block will select it and load a form for editing that block into the left pane.